seema-shaik/Technical-Resource/README.md

 # Technical Resource
-It has Python, Java, Numpy and Panda (Introductions, Examples and basic coding exmple)
+It has Python, Numpy and Panda (Introductions, Examples and basic coding exmple)